claucia/cs50x-final-project/README.md

 This functionality is available only to `admin` users, who can perform the following actions:

-- Add new users
+- Add new users.

 ![Add new user screenshot](/assets/add-new-user.png)

-- Edit data from existing users
+- Edit data from existing users.

  ![Edit user screenshot](/assets/edit-user.png)

-- Search for existing users by name or role
+- Search for existing users by name or role.

  ![Search users screenshot](/assets/search-users.png)